Types of Aid

 Sciences Po administers financial aid during the first two years of enrollment in the Dual BA Program.
 Scholarship awards are offered through the Emile Boutmy Scholarship program.
 Eligible students are first time applicants, from a non-European Union state, whose household does not file taxes within the European Union, and who have been admitted to the undergraduate program.

 For more information about scholarships available to students within the European Union, visit the Sciences Po website.

 The Emile Boutmy Scholarship is a limited and highly selective scholarship, based on a review of the student’s demonstrated record of excellence and socioeconomic background.
-Students applying for financial aid as part of their application for admission to the Dual BA Program will receive consideration for the Emile Boutmy Scholarship.
+Eligible students applying for financial aid as part of their application for admission to the Dual BA Program will automatically receive consideration for the Emile Boutmy Scholarship.